MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/security.md

     1. To prevent your application from navigating to certain pages, use these events to check and then block page or frame navigation.
     2. When navigating to a new page, you may need to adjust the property values on `CoreWebView2Settings` as described above.

-5. Use the **ContentLoading** event, which fires when the WebView2 switches to a new document, to add and remove host objects using **AddHostObjectToScript** and **RemoveHostObjectFromScript** to minimize the number of exposed host objects.
+5. When navigating to a new document, use the `ContentLoading` event to remove exposed host objects using `RemoveHostObjectFromScript`.